What Is Continuing Healthcare (CHC) and What Conditions Qualify For CHC?

 Continuing healthcare offers necessary, fully paid-for care for individuals with high-level health needs.
 Families can request the care that they need knowing exactly what conditions continuing healthcare covers and how the CHC checklist works.

 If you suspect your loved one may be eligible, start with the checklist and gather clear evidence of daily challenges.
-HTR Care can support you—initial assessment through appeals and beyond.
-Visit our Home page or phone us today and find out how we can help you to access the right care, at the right time.
+HTR Care can support you in initial assessment through appeals and beyond.
+Visit our website or call or message us today and find out how we can help you to access the right care, at the right time.

 1. What is Continuing Healthcare?